leahy268/SSW.Rules.Content/rules/expiring-app-secrets-certificates/rule.md

 App Registrations use secrets or certificates for authentication.

 If these authentication methods expire without your knowledge, it can cause downtime⚠️.
+Even worse if there is no notification the source of the outage may take a while to find.
 Therefore, it is crucial to keep track of their expiry dates and update them before any disruptions occur.

 <!--endintro-->